jazzband/django-admin-sortable/README.md

 django-admin-sortable is currently used in production.

-### What's new in 1.4.5?
+### What's new in 1.4.5.1?
-- Support for queryset overrides!
-- More efficient JavaScript in sortables
-- Fixed highlight effect for stacked inlines on sort finish
+- Fixed unicode support in sort view title.

 ### Future